The story

 I didn't leave because the work was hard.

 I spent fifteen years inside institutions.
-Six of them at Transport for London: 28,000 staff, a 160 year old railway, change programmes nobody asked for.
-Around that, ghostwriting for FTSE executives, public affairs, a stint as an elected councillor.
+Six of them at Transport for London: 28,000 staff, a 160 year old railway, some of the biggest change programmes in Europe.
+Around that, ghostwriting for executives, public affairs, a stint as an elected councillor.
 I was good at it.
 I knew how power moved, who held the titles and who held the room.

 At 35 I burnt out for the third time.
 I can tell you the date: 26 March 2025.
 That was the day I stopped pretending it was a workload problem.
 The work wasn't hard.
-It was pointless, and it wasn't mine.
+It wasn't me.
 I'd known both for longer than I'd admitted.

 So I took the only things the institution couldn't keep: the expertise, the positioning instinct, my own name.
 I went to market.
 In 168 days I went from zero to 10,000 followers, then kept going.
 Built the list, validated what I could sell, and started coaching senior professionals through the same exit.